 |New Relic||AWS CloudWatch2||Datadog3|

-1 Please refer to the linked spreadsheet for details and assumptions regarding these calculations.
+1 All dollar amounts are in USD.
+Please refer to the linked spreadsheet for details and assumptions regarding these calculations.
+The New Relic data ingest cost (standard retention) was updated on May 8, 2022, based on ingest pricing updates.

 2 Based on published price points assuming “Paid tier” and “US East (Ohio)” at https://aws.amazon.com/cloudwatch/pricing/ as of September 7, 2021.